Minstrel Krampus

-"Minstrel Krampus" is the eighth episode of the Ninth season of the American animated television series American Dad!.
+"Minstrel Krampus" is the eighth episode of the tenth season of the American animated television series American Dad!.
 It first aired on the Fox Network in the United States on December 15, 2013.
 The episode mainly centers around Steve, who is taken away by Krampus, a monster who disciplines bad children, when he starts acting bratty during Christmas time.
 Steve and Krampus form an unlikely bond after sharing a musical moment, and Steve realizes Krampus' true intentions for tormenting children.
 Meanwhile, Hayley gets a job at an airport to pay for her families gifts.

 Written by Murray Miller and Judah Miller, and directed by Josue Cervantes, the title of the episode is a play on words, being similar to the syndrome menstrual cramps.
 It featured guest appearances from Daran Norris, Charles Bradley, and Danny Glover, as well as other recurring actors and actresses for the series.
 The episode received generally positive reviews from critics, with most praise going towards Charles Bradley's singing performance as Krampus.